 While the advice you get may be legitimate, in part, the debt company he works for may not be telling you everything.
 They will be profiting from the actions you take with them.

 Debt management plans you set up with a private company have admin fees added on.
-This will mean you have to pay back your debt, plus a fee to the company.

-There are a wide variety of things that can be done to clear debt.
-The best place to start when you need to talk to someone is a free debt charity.
 They will give free impartial advice and won’t even ask you to pay.
 Plus, if you set up a plan with a charity, you will get the debt cleared sooner.

-8. Borrow some money off my mate
+8. Borrow some money from my mate

-Borrowing money off a mate may end up being quite a bad move.
 First off, who is this mate?
-Are they willing to lend money interest free?
+Are they willing to lend money interest-free?
 Or could this person actually be slightly dodgy and be a loan shark?

 Borrowing money in an informal way comes with all sorts of other problems.
 While it may make one debt disappear, you are left with another shadow that lives on your doorstep.